-The fall season is rapidly approaching, the temperature is gradually falling and the mating season has begun.
-In fact, every year, an estimated 1-2 million wildlife-vehicle collisions occur in the United States.
+The fall season is rapidly approaching, the temperature is gradually falling, and the mating season has begun.
+An estimated 1-2 million wildlife-vehicle collisions occur annually in the United States.
 Also, in Colorado alone, there are 3,300 deer-vehicle collisions reported each year.
 Furthermore, across the country, animal-vehicle collisions resulted in 26,000 injuries, 200 deaths, and $8 billion in auto and property damage.
-Now, here are some tips on what to do when you see a deer in your headlights and when you meet deer-related accidents.
+Here are some tips on what to do when you see a deer in your headlights and when you meet deer-related accidents.

-Meanwhile, Colorado is home to thousands of wildlife animals, particularly deer and elk.
-Also, for now, Colorado’s deer population is estimated to be over 25,000, with white-tailed deer dominating.
-In addition, the Colorado Department of Transportation in collaboration with other groups developed an awareness program, to reduce the number of animal-vehicle collisions.
-Moreover, the goal of “Wildlife on the Move” is to inform motorists about the dangers of wildlife-vehicle collisions.
+Meanwhile, Colorado has thousands of wildlife animals, particularly deer and elk.
+Also, Colorado’s deer population is estimated to be over 25,000, with white-tailed deer dominating.
+In addition, the Colorado Department of Transportation, in collaboration with other groups, developed an awareness program to reduce the number of animal-vehicle collisions.
+Moreover, “Wildlife on the Move” aims to inform motorists about the dangers of wildlife-vehicle collisions.
 Here are some tips to help prevent wildlife and deer-related accidents.

 - First, the mating season starts when the temperature drops.
 Also, most wildlife animals usually mate from October to January.
-During the mating season, wildlife animals, especially deer are less concerned about road surroundings.
-This is why cases of car collisions involving wildlife animals, especially deer are the highest during this time.
+During the mating season, wildlife animals, especially deer, are less concerned about road surroundings.
+This is why car collisions involving wildlife animals, especially deer, are the highest during this time.

 - Second, always remember that elks and deers belong to a herd.
-Also, if you see one, slow down in driving and expect that there are more coming as elks and deers often travel by pack.
+Also, if you see one, slow down in driving and expect more coming as elks and deers often travel by pack.

 - Third, be aware of your surroundings when driving.
 Moreover, pay attention to road warnings indicating deer or animal crossing signs.

-- Fourth, upon seeing highway deer crossing signs, drive slowly and stay alert.
+- Fourth, drive slowly and stay alert upon seeing highway deer crossing signs.

-- Fifth, be especially alert during dawn and dusk since wildlife animals are most active when dark.
+- Fifth, be alert during dawn and dusk since wildlife animals are most active during dark.

 - First, follow the safe driving speed limit since driving slowly gives enough reaction time for drivers to react in case of deer jumping in front of your car.

 - Second, don’t swerve to avoid deer on the road.
-Never swerve instead brake firmly and stay in your lane.
+Never swerve instead, brake firmly and stay in your lane.
 Moreover, swerving may lead to loss of vehicle control.
-Also, it may lead to a more serious accident like hitting other vehicles or properties.
+Also, it may lead to a more severe accident, like hitting other vehicles or properties.
 Damaging other property is more expensive than hitting a deer.

 - Third, if you’re driving on a multilane road, it is best to stay safe in the middle lane, if allowed.
 Also, this gives the deer plenty of space to cross the road.

 - Fourth, if you’re driving in wooded areas, honk your horn to scare deer away from the road.
-In fact, studies have shown that mounted reflectors and deer whistles are not effective in keeping deer away from vehicles.
+Studies have shown that mounted reflectors and deer whistles are ineffective in keeping deer away from vehicles.

 - Sixth, always scan the sides of the road for signs of animal movements nearby.
 Also, watch out for the shining eyes of animals which may look like car headlights.

 - Seventh, always wear your seatbelt when driving.
-Also, with or without deer crossing the roads, wearing a seatbelt is a must.
-Seatbelts save drivers from serious physical injuries in case of car and deer-related accidents.
+Also, wearing a seatbelt is necessary, with or without deer crossing the roads.
+Seatbelts save drivers from severe physical injuries in car and deer-related accidents.

 What Should You Do If You Hit a Deer on the Road